-- The overall levee system begins along the Elm Fork and West Fork of the Trinity River and continues through downtown Dallas.
+- The overall levee system begins along the Elm Fork and West Fork of the Trinity River continuing through downtown Dallas.
 This system is referred to as the Dallas Floodway.

-- The Levee System begins again along the southern Trinity River corridor with the Rochester Levee and the Central Wastewater Treatment Plant levees located in what is called the Dallas Floodway Extension Project area.
+- The Levee System begins again along the southern Trinity River corridor with the Rochester Levee and the Central Wastewater Treatment Plant levees located in the Dallas Floodway Extension Project area.

 - In the Dallas Floodway, twenty-three miles of levees average a height of between 29' to 32'.

-- The East and West Levee Systems were originally completed in 1932 and upgraded by the U.S. Army Corps of Engineers in 1960.
+- The East and West Levee Systems were originally completed in 1932 and upgraded by the U.S. Army Corps of Engineers in the 1950s.

 - In the 1990s, the City of Dallas built the Rochester Levee and upgraded the Central Wastewater Treatment Plant Levee.